clux/facemaulers/east/irithyll.md

 View down to Irithyl: https://youtu.be/8ma-l-9zC3M?t=307

 ![](irithyll-cathedral.png)

+### Areas
+F: Blood pool.
+4 statues around it.
+Needs to be rotated

 ## NPC: Velma Scale
 can elevator them up to the cathedral, but wants them to steal.